Rationing: Second World War

 Rationing became common during the Second World War.
 Ration stamps were often used.
 These were redeemable stamps or coupons, and every family was issued a set number of each kind of stamp based on the size of the family, ages of children, and income.
 The British Ministry of Food refined the rationing process in the early 1940s to ensure the population did not starve when food imports were severely restricted and local production limited due to the large number of men fighting the war.

 Rationing on a scientific basis was pioneered by Elsie Widdowson and Robert McCance at the Department of Experimental Medicine, University of Cambridge.
 They worked on the chemical composition of the human body, and on the nutritional value of different flours used to make bread.
 Widdowson also studied the impact of infant diet on human growth.
 They studied the differing effects from deficiencies of salt and of water and produced the first tables to compare the nutritional contents of foods before and after cooking.
 They co-authored The Chemical Composition of Foods, first published in 1940 by the Medical Research Council.
 Their book, "McCance and Widdowson", became known as the dietician's bible and formed the basis for modern nutritional thinking.

 In 1939, they tested whether the United Kingdom could survive with only domestic food production if U-boats ended all imports.
 Using 1938 food-production data, they fed themselves and other volunteers a limited diet, while simulating the strenuous wartime physical work Britons would likely have to perform.
 The scientists found that the subjects' health and performance remained very good after three months.
 They also headed the first ever mandated addition of vitamins and minerals to food, beginning with adding calcium to bread.
 Their work became the basis of the wartime austerity diet promoted by the Minister of Food, Lord Woolton.

-The British public's wartime diet was never as severe as in the Cambridge study because German U-boats failed to halt US convoys, but rationing improved the health of British people: infant mortality declined and life expectancy rose.
+The British public's wartime diet was never as severe as in the Cambridge study because German U-boats failed to halt trans-Atlantic supply, but rationing improved the health of British people: infant mortality declined and life expectancy rose.
 This was because everyone had access to a varied diet with enough nutrients.